Classic Car Auctions Part 1: Preparing

 Do as much research ahead of the auction as possible.
 If you can get information about the owner, call them.
 If you can get VIN numbers, check the VIN decoding guides before the auction.

 Planning ahead can help you be sure about your bid, but there’s another aspect of many car auctions that deserves mentioning; the late entry.
 These are cars added after official media is released and online rolls are called.
 Often they are entered in-between regular lot numbers.
 Competition for these cars could be vastly reduced.
 “If overall attendance is low, or too many of the same model show up, the last-minute car could be a very good buy for you,” says Krook.
-But you’ll need to evaluate these cars in-person, with the limited time available before it heads to the auction block.
+But you’ll need to evaluate these cars in-person at the sale, with the limited time available before it heads to the auction block.
 Relying on last-minute entries for a good deal introduces more risk, which is why you might want to be fully prepped on what you are looking for before the bidding starts.

 A second opinion will save you money.
 Know any collectors who are experts on the type of car you want?
 Convince them to take a look at the car with you and offer their opinion.
 If you’re operating with a strict budget and can’t afford a mistake, or if you’re looking at a particularly high dollar car, then hiring an expert could be a worthwhile, and smart, investment.
 This might introduce another cost to consider, but two heads are better than one and someone on your team who knows what they’re doing can help you avoid making the wrong call when it comes to bidding.
 It also makes the prospect of bidding on late model entries more feasible.